Multi-Particle Diffusion Limited Aggregation: Proof of Theorem

 Now fix any $t$, take $c$ as above, and set $\kappa= 1+\frac{\log t}{\lr{\log\log t}^2}$.
 For any large enough $a$ depending on $L_1$ and $p$, we have

-where in the second inequality we use Lemma~\ref{lem:rhoexpanded}.
+where in the second inequality we use Lemma~\ref{lem:rhoexpanded}, and the third inequality follows because $a$ can be chosen large enough in Lemma~\ref{lem:rhoexpanded}.
 The above derivation allows us to restrict to cells of scale smaller than $\kappa$.
 Note that since there are no contagious set of scale $\kappa$ or larger intersecting $[-ct,ct]^d$, the spread of $\eta^1(t)$ inside $[-ct,ct]^d$ stochastically dominates a first passage percolation process of rate $\lambda^1_\kappa$.
 Thus, disregarding regions taken by $\eta^2$, we can set a sufficiently small constant $c'>0$ so that, at time $t$, $\bar\eta^1$ will contain a ball of radius $2c't$ around the origin with probability at least $1-\exp\lr{-c'' t^\frac{d+1}{2d+4}}$ for some constant $c''$, by Proposition~\ref{pro:kesten}.
 The only caveat is that, at time $t$, there may be regions of scale smaller than $\kappa$ that are taken by $\eta^2$ and intersects the boundary of $\ball{2c't}$.
 If we show that such regions cannot intersect $\bddi \ball{c't}$, then we have that the probability that $\eta^1$ survives up to time $t$ but $\bar\eta^1(t)$ does not contain a ball of radius $c't$ around the origin is at most $1-2\exp\lr{-a 2^{\kappa-1}}-\exp\lr{-c'' t^\frac{d+1}{2d+4}}$.
 This is indeed the case, since we can take a constant $c'''$ such that any cell of scale smaller than $\kappa$ has diameter at most

 where the inequalities above hold for all large enough $t$, completing the proof. \end{proof}